joysmith/Shri-Shankaracharya-Technical-Campus/5 sem DS(A + B)  -IOT/Readme.md

 - [ ] 2.
 Acquaintance with NodeMCU and perform essential programming establishment [click me](link).

 - [ ] 3.
-Connect LED/Buzzer with NodeMCU and compose a program to turn ON LED for 1 sec later at regular intervals [click me](<https://github.com/joysmith/Shri-Shankaracharya-Technical-Campus/blob/main/5%20sem%20DS(A%20%2B%20B)%20%20-IOT/lab/01%20project.md>).
+Connect LED/Buzzer with NodeMCU and compose a program to turn ON LED for 1 sec later at regular intervals [click me](link).

 - [ ] 4.
 Perform Experiment to use NodeMCU ESP8266 as HTTP Server using WiFi Access Point (AP) mode [click me](link).